NCAS-VISION/VISION-toolkit-v2-development/README.md

 (that configuration JSON file is provided in this repository.)

+If you want to run using WRF model input data, there is also a configuration script for that at `visiontoolkit/configurations/wrf-preprocessed-e2e-config.json`, though note the WRF prcoessing is under active development so values in this configuration file may soon be tweaked.
+You will need to point in the script to pre-processed WRF data such as that processed with code under, with saved outputs stored under, `wrf-vert-coords`.

-### Instructions to run the cf-python end-to-end co-location script
+### Instructions to run the vision toolkit code

 *Note: these instructions are brief given we are quickly updating the script and relevant libraries, but hopefully enough to go on for now.
 Once things stabilise more, we will update them and add detail.*

-1. The **script** is under this repo `vision-project-resources` at `cf-scripts/cf-vision-flight-e2e.py`.
+1. The working toolkit (at this stage, just a lone script) is under this repo at `visiontoolkit/visiontoolkit.py`.
+If you install the toolkit via `pip install -e .` or similar, you can run that script simply by calling the command `visiontoolkit`, but you could also run it as a script via e.g. `python visiontoolkit/visiontoolkit.py`.
+  Note: the code was developed first under `cf-scripts/cf-vision-flight-e2e.py` but has since been moved across to `visiontoolkit/visiontoolkit.py` for proper packaging requrements and the old directory `cf-scripts` deleted.

 2. The **environment** you need will to run it requires a custom version of cf-plot, and otherwise you will need all the dependencies of that and of cf-python.
 So, to get the right Python environment (conda and/or mamba will make it simplest):

-   1. Ensure you are using Python version 3.10 or later
+   1. Ensure you are using Python version 3.10 or later.
    2. Install the latest cf-python and cf-plot, noting in the latter case this is mostly to ensure you have the right dependencies because we will then go on to apply a patch `diff` to cf-plot, so use different